evanwills/duration-input/README.md

 `<durations-input>` is a web component that allows users to enter a duration in a human friendly way but with the output being seconds.

-> __NOTE:__ Because `<durations-input>` uses two fields to represent
+__NOTE:__ Because `<durations-input>` uses two fields to represent a
->           a single value a change to one may not represent the
->           final value the user wants.
->
-> To get around this the `<durations-input>` component uses a "set"
-> button to allow the user to tell the client when they are ready.
+          single value a change to one may not represent the final value the user wants.
+To get around this, `<durations-input>` uses a "set" button to allow the user to tell the client when everything is ready.

-> This may not be desirable in some use cases.
-To remove the "set"
-> button, just include the `nobtn`
+This may not be desirable in some use cases.
+To remove the "set" button, just include the `nobtn`.
+However this will probably result in multiple change events if the user wants to change both value and unit.

 -----